5 Common Back Problems: Diagnosis and Treatment

 This procedure corrects misalignments of pinched nerves or the spinal column.
 Posterior lumbar interbody fusion and anterior lumbar interbody fusion are the two types of spinal fusion procedures performed.Read More

-The Spine Care Center implements treatments suited to individual patient's needs, including minimal invasive, pain-reducing, recovery-accelerating procedures for a range of orthopaedic and neurological conditions affecting the spine and spinal cord.
+The Spine Care Center implements treatments suited to individual patient's needs, including minimally invasive, pain-reducing, recovery-accelerating procedures for a range of orthopaedic and neurological conditions affecting the spine and spinal cord.
 World-renowned expertise, state-of-the-art technology, scientifically-backed treatment and the precedent of successful complex spine surgery stories makes Manipal Hospitals' Spine Care Center one of the best in the country.

 Manipal Hospital relies on accurate diagnosis and appropriate treatment and methodological management of the broad array of spinal conditions.
 Skilled in the latest minimally invasive surgical techniques, Manipal Hospitals provide help to thousands of patients with both common and complex conditions of the back and neck.